sot/acis_thermal_check/doc/source/running_models.rst

 The following is a brief description of the base collection of command-line arguments accepted by a model using ``acis_thermal_check``.
-Additional arguments may be added by individual models in the call to :func:`~acis_thermal_check.utils.get_options`, as further detailed in :ref:`developing-models`.
+Additional arguments may be added by individual models in the call to, as further detailed in :ref:`developing-models`.

 .. code-block:: text